shaoran/yagwr/README.md

 ## Inspiration/Acknowledgments, isn't there enough of these projects already?

 That's a fair question.
-Before I decided to write my own project, I look for projects that solved my project.
+Before I decided to write my own project, I looked for projects that solved my project.
 And while I found quite a few there, they were either to simple of to complex for me needs.
 One project that got almost perfectly right for my needs, is [gitlab-webhook-receiver][gitlab-webhook-receiver].